Tracing Propagator

 OpenTracing |

-# Example of command line injection (multiple communication protocols are separated by commas)
+# Command line injection example (multiple propagation protocols separated by commas)

 -Dotel.propagators="tracecontext,baggage"